habibaafa/habibaafa/README.md

+** I have been locked out of my prev github account, so this account is in process of recovering my previous repos at: https://github.com/habibafaisal

 - 👋 Hi, I’m @habibaafa
 - 👀 I’m currently working as a software engineer and develop mobile apps using React Native
 - 🌱 I’m currently learning more about AI, GenAI and Data Science